 - The ways to upload

-Some allow you to upload the images with URLs or directly from the cloud storage, which could save you some time and making this process more convenient.
+Some allow you to upload the images with URLs or directly from the cloud storage, which could save you some time and make this process more convenient.

 - Restriction of uploading

-If you have the need to batch upload, make sure to check out the maximum amount and size of uploading.
+If you need to batch upload, make sure to check out the maximum amount and size of uploading.

 - The ways to download the compression results

 Generally, there are three ways to download the compression results, including download by each, as a ZIP file, or can be directly downloaded to the cloud storage.

 Using the compression tool also means you're uploading your images to their web host, so you need to confirm how long will they delete the uploaded images, to protect your privacy.